open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/exporters.md

 $ pip install opentelemetry-exporter-jaeger
 ```

+This will install packages for both:

+* `opentelemetry-exporter-jaeger-thrift`
+* `opentelemetry-exporter-jaeger-proto-grpc`

+You can use either to export your traces to Jaeger.

-Then you can configure the exporter when initializing tracing:
+Once the package is installed, you can configure the exporter when initializing tracing:

 ```python
 from opentelemetry import trace